outr/youi/tutorial/tutorial.md

 ### [Hello example](id:helloexample)

 The following is based on the [hello example from the hyperscala sources](https://github.com/darkfrog26/hyperscala/tree/master/hello "A simple hyperscala hello example shown in github") using hyperscala version `0.9.3-SNAPSHOT`.
-Please see [snapshots](snapshots.md) for more detail about using hyperscala snapshot versions.
+Please see [snapshots](snapshots.md) for more detail about using snapshot versions.

 #### Create a simple scala project manually or use a [giter8][3] template.